bbyc4kes/real-time-chat/README.md

 #### How to Run The Project

-To start the backend server, navigate to the `cmd/` directory and run:
+To start the server, navigate to the `cmd/` directory and run:

 ```bash
 go run main.go